cybriq/optimalcognition/README.md

 ### Carpentry

-He did the same thing to me with carpentry too.
+My father did the same thing to me with carpentry too.
 In fact, Carpentry was probably the first activity I got the passion to engage in as a child.
 I was never able to do anything, because he never made the effort to teach me, and when I seized the opportunity to play with them, I got in huge trouble.

 An experience in 2004 in New Zealand proved that despite this, I had a talent for building as well.
 I started from nothing, first mastering how to cut square ends, then how to join them side by side with the correct stud width (600mm), and I aimed to use as little wood as possible, reusing offcuts as corners and braces.